Building a Midshipman is the story of one applicant’s journey from high school student to Midshipman in the United States Naval Academy.

 Family vacations end up the mandated travel accompanying childhood.
 You sweat through a week in Ontario California competing in the American Youth Soccer Organization International Tournament (you lost).
 The death of your Grandma takes you to Wisconsin for four days.
 You and your brother spend nine days in a summer orchestra camp playing Grieg and Shostakovich.
 In high school, you participate in the Naval Academy and USAFA Summer Seminars, followed by three weeks at the University of Notre Dame’s summer science workshop.

 But most summers, you attend summer school, either at the high school or the local community college, retooling weak classes and working ahead in other subjects.
 As do most of your friends.

 If you don’t want to wait through the installments (or can’t)–or want to access the workbook, Building a Midshipman can be purchased here:

 - Structured Learning (Publisher’s website–either)

-Jacqui Murray is the editor of a technology curriculum for K-fifth grade and author of two technology training books for middle school.
-She wrote Building a Midshipman, the story of her daughter’s journey from high school to United States Naval Academy midshipman.
-She is webmaster for five blogs, an Amazon Vine Voice book reviewer, a tech columnist for Examiner.com, Editorial Review Board member for ISTE’s Journal for Computing Teachers, IMS tech expert, and a weekly contributor to Write Anything.
-Currently, she’s editing a thriller for her agent that should be be out to publishers this summer.
-Contact Jacqui at her writing office or her tech lab, Ask a Tech Teacher.
+Jacqui Murray wrote the popular Building a Midshipman, the story of her daughter’s journey from high school to United States Naval Academy.
+She is webmaster for six blogs, an Amazon Vine Voice book reviewer, a tech columnist for Examiner.com, Editorial Review Board member for ISTE’s Journal for Computing Teachers, and a freelance journalist of tech ed topics.
+Currently, she’s editing a military thriller that should be out to publishers this summer.